What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Two examples of HVTs: True Spin Theory and Bohmian mechanics

 However, True Spin Theory is not the only possible HVT.
 Another example of an HVT is Bohmian mechanics (see, e.g., \citealt{sep-qm-bohmian}), which, in contrast to True Spin Theory, is a fully developed theory with specified ontology and dynamical laws.
 In Bohmian mechanics, hidden variables are the true positions of particles.
-In the standard QM, the wave function only provides probabilities for finding a particle in a given region of space; so, if QM is a complete theory, then we need to abandon the idea that all particles at all times have definite positions, as was presupposed by classical physics.
-However, this idea of classical physics is restored by Bohmian mechanics, according to which the wave function guides how particles move, but any particle at any time has a definite position and not only a probability of being found in that position.
-The dynamics of this theory consists of the Schrödinger equation of the standard QM and an additional guiding equation which prescribes how the wave function influences the positions of particles.
+In the standard QM, the quantum state only provides probabilities for finding a particle in a given region of space; so, if QM is a complete theory, then we need to abandon the idea that all particles at all times have definite positions, as was presupposed by classical physics.
+However, this idea of classical physics is restored by Bohmian mechanics, according to which the quantum state guides how particles move, but any particle at any time has a definite position and not only a probability of being found in that position.
+The dynamics of this theory consists of the Schrödinger equation of the standard QM and an additional guiding equation which prescribes how the quantum state influences the positions of particles.

 These are only two examples of HVTs, but we can use them to illustrate the crucial point of Bell's enterprise.
-Bohmian mechanics is consistent with the predictions of QM, but it is known to be non-local: if two particles are entangled, then what happens with one of them can have an immediate effect on what happens with the second one.
-(Of course, this is not the precise formulation of what locality means, on which more later.)
+Bohmian mechanics is consistent with the predictions of QM, but it is known to be nonlocal: if two particles are entangled, then what happens with one of them can have an immediate effect on what happens with the second one.
+(Of course, this is not a precise formulation of what nonlocality means, on which more later.)
 On the other hand, True Spin Theory is supposed \footnote{I say this in a cautious way because this is not a fully-developed theory.} to be local: the true spins are introduced in order to account for the outcome of the measurement on one of the entangled particles without referring to the other one.
 However, True Spin Theory is inconsistent with the predictions of QM.
-The interesting question is whether there exists a theory that has both virtues---that is, it is both local and consistent with the predictions of QM.
+The interesting question is whether there exists an HVT that has both virtues---that is, it is both local and consistent with the predictions of QM.
 Bell's approach promises to give an answer (a negative one) to precisely this question.
-Before going into the details, let us say more about possible types of HVTs.
+Before going into the details, let us say more about different types of HVTs.